apache/drill/_docs/connect-a-data-source/050-workspaces.md

 ##Overriding `dfs.default`

 You may want to override the hidden default workspace in scenarios where users do not have permissions to access the root directory.
-Add the following workspace entry to the DFS storage plugin configuration to override the default workspace:
+Add the following workspace entry to the `dfs` storage plugin configuration to override the default workspace:

     "default": {
       "location": "</directory/path>",